-“This is wonderful news, and shows our commitment to helping make sure sustainable transport such as cycling, walking or public transport can be a more natural choice for our residents.
+“This is wonderful news, and shows our commitment to helping make sure sustainable transport.
+So cycling, walking or public transport can be a more natural choice for our residents.

-“By making sure we have prioritised and costed routes we can ensure appropriate funding is available for initiatives, such as through CIL, showing how housing development in our district can support our residents to lead bright and healthy futures.
+“By making sure we have prioritised and costed routes we can ensure appropriate funding is available for initiatives.
+For example through CIL, showing how housing development in our district can support our residents to lead bright and healthy futures.

 Cllr Leigh Jamieson, who proposed the motion in Babergh, said:

 “I’m pleased to see my motion forming part of a long-term plan for sustainable travel in Babergh.
-Hopefully, this will encourage more people to choose cycling and walking as their primary mode of transport wherever possible and allow us to create more accessible routes to help our residents get active as part of their routine.”
+Hopefully, this will encourage more people to choose cycling and walking as their primary mode of transport wherever possible.
+It will also allow us to create more accessible routes to help our residents get active as part of their routine.”

-Working with Suffolk County Council, the councils will be able to ensure local knowledge is at the heart of selecting and costing routes for the plan that meet the needs of both urban and rural areas of Babergh and Mid Suffolk.
+Working with Suffolk County Council, the councils will be able to ensure local knowledge is at the heart of selecting and costing routes for the plan.
+Making sure it meets the needs of both urban and rural areas of Babergh and Mid Suffolk.

-Set to be reviewed every three years, the plan will also explore the potential for future e-scooter and e-bike initiatives, ensuring it links in with the New Anglia LEP’s Economic Strategy.
+Set to be reviewed every three years, the plan will also explore the potential for future e-scooter and e-bike initiatives.
+Linking in with the New Anglia LEP’s Economic Strategy.